Chymyst/chymyst-core/doc/chymyst01.md

 `a + c ⇒` [_nothing_]

 Of course, real-life chemistry does not allow a molecule to disappear without producing any other molecules.
-But our “chemistry” is purely imaginary, and so the programmer is free to postulate arbitrary “chemical laws.”
+But our chemistry is purely imaginary, and so the programmer is free to postulate arbitrary chemical laws.

-To develop the chemical analogy further, we allow the “chemical soup” to hold many copies of each molecule.
+To develop the chemical analogy further, we allow the chemical soup to hold many copies of each molecule.
 For example, the soup can contain five hundred copies of `a` and three hundred copies of `b`, and so on.
 We also assume that we can inject any molecule into the soup at any time.

-It is not difficult to implement a simulator for the “chemical soup” behavior we just described.
+It is not difficult to implement a simulator for the chemical behavior we just described.
-Having specified the list of “chemical laws”, we start the simulation waiting for some molecules to be injected into the soup.
+Having specified the list of chemical laws and injected some initial molecules into the soup, we start the simulation.
-Once molecules are injected, we check whether some reactions can start.
+The chemical machine will run all the reactions that are allwed by the chemical laws.

 We will say that in a reaction such as